Max Dana - Website

 It is a great initiative and an orignal and creative way to raise awareness on human rights.
 The universality of Human Rights shouldn't restrain to signers on a map, all the people who signed this art piece should now act and defend Human Rights the best they can.

-The artwork was presented to Ingrid Srinath, Secretary-General and CEO of CIVICUS, in the presence of Katy Cronin, Communications Director of The Elders, in London in April 2009.
-Subsequently, the original artwork was delivered to CIVICUS headquarters in Johannesburg, South Africa, a month later.
+The artwork was officially presented to Ingrid Srinath, Secretary-General and CEO of CIVICUS, in April 2009 in London, with Katy Cronin, Communications Director of The Elders, in attendance.
+The following month, the original piece was delivered to CIVICUS headquarters in Johannesburg, South Africa.

 L’initiative : ’60 Signatures pour le 60e Anniversaire’ a été lancée par l’artiste designer Max Dana en soutien à la campagne Every Human Has Rights à l’occasion du 60e anniversaire de la Déclaration Universelle des Droits de l’Homme en 2008.
 Artiste engagée et fondatrice du MagkaSama Project, Max Dana supporte activement les droits de l'homme, et si son engagement est entier, ses actions restent souvent discrètes mais toujours avec la volonté d’alerter et d’attirer l’attention sur des faits de société, notamment par le biais artistique.
 C’est dans ce cadre qu’à l’occasion du 60e anniversaire de la Déclaration Universelle des Droits de l’Homme, Max est sortie de sa réserve habituelle pour mettre sa créativité au service de la campagne Every Human Has Rights, mise en place par The Elders.
 La fondation compte parmi ses membres et fondateurs Nelson Mandela, Desmond Tutu, Jimmy Carter, Richard Branson, Jeff Skoll, Mary Robinson, Kofi Annan ou encore Peter Gabriel.